I fell head over heels in love with the muffuletta sandwich almost thirty years ago on my first visit to New Orleans.

 And those Olives!

-The olive salad combines chopped green and black olives, celery, cauliflower, carrots, oregano, garlic, olive oil, and giardiniera (pickled Italian vegetable mix).
+The olive salad combines chopped green and black olives, celery, cauliflower, carrots, oregano, garlic, olive oil, and red wine vinegar.
+The amounts vary from house to house.

 And it’s a thing of beauty.